trntv/apis-list/README.md

 - [Temboo SDK](https://github.com/apis-list/apis-list/blob/main/apis/temboo-sdk/temboo-sdk.md) - This platform acts as a layer on top of third-party APIs, using code snippets to trigger complex processes that run through their cloud platform
 - [ThingSpeak](https://github.com/apis-list/apis-list/blob/main/apis/thingspeak/thingspeak.md) - “Internet of Things” application and API to store and retrieve data from things using HTTP over the Internet or via a Local Area Network
 - [Withings](https://github.com/apis-list/apis-list/blob/main/apis/withings/withings.md) - Access to data from Withings activity trackers and body measures
-- [Xively](https://github.com/apis-list/apis-list/blob/main/apis/xively/xively.md) - Uses free and open libraries to let you connect different types of hardware, using a variety of languages to their cloud service
 - [Zetta](https://github.com/apis-list/apis-list/blob/main/apis/zetta/zetta.md) - An API-first, open source software platform for the Internet of Things
  ### Japanese
 - [AniList](https://github.com/apis-list/apis-list/blob/main/apis/anilist/anilist.md) - Contribute to AniList/ApiV2-GraphQL-Docs development by creating an account on GitHub